 It’s the only Fitbit with built-in GPS (although the Blaze and Charge 2 can piggyback off your phone’s GPS).

 Want to store music, use third party apps or make mobile payments?
 Again, this or the Versa are your only options in the land of Fitbitania (although the special edition Charge 3 can do the latter).

 While the Ionic has impressive stamina for a smartwatch, the downside of all this extra functionality is that it’ll only last a few days between charges, and even less if you go big on using GPS.

 Compared to something like the Apple Watch, the smartwatch functionality is also pretty limited.
 The app gallery has a few choice picks like Strava, a Pomodoro timer and Flipboard.
 But there's not all that much going on compared to WatchOS and Android Wear.

 Still, even taking into account the steep price tag, it’s one of the best choices around for getting daily health insights with a smattering of sport tracking.
 And it'll only get better from here.

-Best for: a smartwatch alternative
+Best for: a health-obsessed smartwatch

 Best for: a fitness stats-fest